-There are two ways to implement the XSD host in a micro-processor.
-One way is to use a spare Universal Asynchronous Receiver/Transmitter (UART).
-A general purpose input/output (GPIO) can be used if no UART is available for the XSD communication.
-Refer to application note AN1167 available from Intersil for more information regarding how to implement the XSD bus within a microprocessor.
+There are two ways to implement the XSD host in a microprocessor.
+One way is to use a spare UART (Universal Asynchronous Receiver/Transmitter).
+A GPIO (General Purpose Input/Output) can be used if no UART is available for the XSD communication.
+Refer to Application Note AN1167 available from Intersil for more information regarding how to implement the XSD bus within a microprocessor.